Sev Burfi

 2 tablespoons ghee or unsalted butter

-15-16 ounce carton whole milk ricotta cheese
+15-16 ounce carton of whole milk ricotta cheese

 1 1/2 cups sugar